 NOTE: this is an INSPIRE recommendation (only the INSPIRE Implementing Rules are legally binding for the Member States belonging to the European Union, but the Technical Guidelines are considered necessary to make the European Spatial Data Infrastructure work in practice).
 For the other countries, this is a way to make their data easily manageable by transnational users.

 5.3 Delivery

-It is expected that core data will be made available through improved existing products (or new products) or as INSPIRE data, and perhaps as specific core products (delivery issues still have to be investigated by the working group).
+It is expected that core data will be made available through improved existing products (or new products) or as INSPIRE data, and perhaps as specific core products.